ds300/patch-package/README.md

 - Patches are easy to review.
 We do that all day anyway.
 - If the dependency gets a version bump, you get a warning telling you there's a mismatch.
 If everything is still working a-ok, just run `patch-package <package-name>` again and the warning goes away.
 - If the dependency changes so much that the patch can't be applied, you get a full-blown error and have to resolve the conflicts, or just remove the patch file if shit got fixed upstream.

+## Why patch Yarn?

+Most times when you do a `yarn`, `yarn add`, `yarn remove`, or `yarn install` (which is the same as just `yarn`) Yarn will completely replace the contents of your node_modules with freshly unpackaged modules. patch-package uses the `prepare` hook to modify these fresh modules, so that they behave well according to your will.

+Plain unpatched Yarn only runs the `prepare` hook after `yarn` and `yarn add`, but not after `yarn remove`. patch-package requires a local copy of yarn so that it can patch it to run the `prepare` hook after `yarn remove` and thus make sure that your node_modules is always* patched and ready to go.

+\* If you ever use `npm` by accident or run `yarn remove` from a non-root project directory, things might break.
+But just run `yarn` again to restore order.

 ## License